Report: Important global economic news of this week - TOP-5

 Baku.
-19 February.
-REPORT.AZ/ The most important economic news for the global financial market of February 19-25 will be announced in the U.S., Great Britain, Canada, the Eurozone and Australia.
+12 February.
+REPORT.AZ/ The most important economic news for the global financial market for February 12-16 week will be announced by Great Britain, USA, Japan, Eurozone, OPEC and EIA.

-Analytical Group of Report News Agency has defined below top 5 economic news that may influence global financial market this week:
+Analytical Group of Report News Agency has identified the five most important economic news that could affect the global financial market of the week:

-1) On February 21, the US Federal Open Market Committee (FOMC) will disclose the latest monetary policy meeting protocols.
-At the same time, FOMC member Patrick Harker will speak about secondary housing market in U.S. during January.
-Randal Quarles, Neel Kashkari, William Dudley, Raphael Bostic and Robert Kaplan will give disclosures on February 22, Loretta Mester and John Williams - on February 23;
+1) On February 13, at 13:30 pm Baku time, the inflation index for January will be announced in Great Britain.
+Analysts predict annual inflation to be 2.9%.
+The volume of retail sales in the UK in January will be announced on February 16.
+Analysts predict the figure to be 0.6%;

-2) On February 21, head of the British Central Bank (BoE) Mark Carney will make statements.
-The UK's average monthly wage, unemployment appeals, unemployment figures for December, inflation report will be announced.
-The final quarter of 2017 and the final economic growth indicator for the year will be disclosed on February 22;
+2) On February 14 at 17:30 pm Baku time, the January inflation in U.S., the Retail Sales Index, volume of retail sales will be announced.
+Analysts predict that inflation will be 0.2%, Retail Sales Index - 0.2% and volume will grow by 0.5%.
+On February 16, the number of licenses issued to the construction sector in the U.S. in January will be announced.
+The figure is expected to be 1.31 mln units;

 Cavid ƏzimovNews Author